-Pure is seen as the single source of trusted data on campus, and our web service tools have always made moving your data into other campus systems possible.
-But as we expand the global customer base and the uses for Pure, we wanted to ensure our web service kept up with the ways it is being used.
+Pure is seen as the source of trusted data on campus, and our web service tools have always made moving your data into other campus systems possible.
+But as we expand the global customer base, we want to ensure our web service keeps up with the ways data stored in Pure is being used.
 The changes we’re planning for the Pure web service fall within a number of different themes:

-The primary use case for the Pure web service is to be able to reuse data that is gathered in Pure.
-This would typically either be on other web sites, such as department pages or in other IT systems, such as for BI reporting.
+The primary use case for the Pure web service is the ability to reuse data gathered in Pure, typically either on other websites, such as department pages, or in other IT systems, such as for business intelligence reporting.

 To make it easier to use Pure’s web service for these use cases, we plan to make three primary updates:

 - Introduce a simpler and more consistent query interface.
 This change will be most prominent for the users of the REST web service.

 - Introduce an easier-to-understand output format which is concise yet still complete.

 - Introduce a JSON format to specifically cater for reuse of Pure data in websites.

 Making the Pure web service easy to use for developers is a key objective, and we plan to use principles of empathic API design, e.g. Swagger.io.
 This will also result in a complete overhaul in the documentation accompanying the web service.